Richard Cooper (academic)

-Richard Anthony Cooper (born 1947), Master of St Benet's Hall, Oxford, from September 2018 until September 2022, is Emeritus Professor of French in the Faculty of Medieval and Modern Languages at Oxford University.
+Richard Anthony Cooper Master of St Benet's Hall, Oxford, from September 2018 until September 2022, is Emeritus Professor of French in the Faculty of Medieval and Modern Languages at Oxford University.

-Cooper is also an Emeritus Fellow of Brasenose College, Oxford and former Chairman of the Faculty Board of Modern Languages of the University of Oxford.
+Cooper is also an Emeritus Fellow of Brasenose College, Oxford and former chairman of the Faculty Board of Modern Languages of the University of Oxford.

 Career

-Educated at Manchester Grammar School, introduced by Donald Adamson to foreign languages, Cooper went up to New College, Oxford where he read French and Italian.
+Educated at Manchester Grammar School, where Donald Adamson introduced him to foreign languages, Cooper went up to New College, Oxford, where he read French and Italian.

-Cooper taught French at the University of Lancaster from 1971, before returning to Oxford in 1977 as a tutor in French at Brasenose College, before being appointed Reader in 1996 and subsequently Professor in 1998.
+Cooper taught French at the University of Lancaster from 1971 before returning to Oxford in 1977 as a tutor in French at Brasenose College.
+He was appointed Reader in 1996 and subsequently Professor in 1998.
 He is a member of the Académie des Sciences, Belles Lettres et Arts and of the Institut des Sciences de l'Homme, Lyon.

 Professor Cooper was selected as a torchbearer for the 2012 Summer Olympics Torch Relay, reflecting his 40 years of service to sport at the Oxford University, including 15 years as Chairman of the University Sports Committee.